hardin47/website/Math150/Notes/06-surv.md

 -   **left** censoring: when the outcome of interest is known to have occurred before the study begins (infection of a disease, learning to count).
 Note that the event of interest *has happened*, unlike in right censoring where the event of interest has not happened.
 -   **interval** censoring; when the event of interest is only known to have occurred between two time points, but the precise time is not known.

 **Important Assumption**: survival time must be independent of any mechanism which causes censoring (called non-informative censoring).
-Censoring should be random: a person who is censored has the same probability of dying as non-censored people at given explanatory variables $\underline{X}.$
+Censoring should be random: a person who is censored has the same probability of dying as non-censored people at given explanatory variables $\underline{X}$ and time $t.$

 Said differently: within any subgroup of interest, the subjects who are censored at time $t$ should be representative of all the subjects in that subgroup who remained at risk at time $t$ with respect to their survival experience.